-The idea of getting paid without needing to work may seem like the Elysian fields to some but a humdrum life to others.
+The idea of getting paid without needing to work may seem like the ideal life to some but a humdrum, dull life to others.
 It's subjective.
 However, if we were to imagine a future where AI causes mass unemployment by automating many of our jobs, it may be a question that we, as a society, need to face.
 Sure, we're a long way from that, so it's currently hypothetical.
-But much like Scronfinkle in Superintelligence (1), it may be something we should consider sooner rather than later to determine whether it's a future that the majority of us want.
+But much like Scronfinkle in Superintelligence1, it may be something we should consider sooner rather than later to determine whether it's a future that the majority of us want.

 What is universal basic income?

 I won't be focusing on universal basic income for the rest of this post, but I'll provide a quick summary here of what it is as a way of showing one of the ways in which people are able to survive without needing to work.

 According to Investopedia, universal basic income (UBI) is a government program where 'every adult citizen gets paid a set amount of money regularly'2.
 With everyone receiving payment, it may help to reduce poverty and remove the need for other social security systems and safety nets that may be mired in a lot of bureaucracy and administration on whether someone is eligible.